|Always keep an open mind. This will

 Always accept transfers to other areas of the business as long as they are a step in the right direction.
 In other words, it provides you with new learning opportunities with different or more advanced equipment.
 At the very least it will build a good resume for you when it comes time for a promotion or change of employer.

 The flip side is, there will be times when your employer will ask you to take a transfer or a job within the company that will not benefit you but does benefit the company.
-This is where your ability to make good judgment calls will play a big part in your success.
+This is where your ability to make good judgments will play a big part in your success.
 Keep in mind the short term out look for the position suggested to you by the company may not look good.
 Look at the long term.
 There may be some hefty dividends payable a little further down the line.

 If there is negotiating to be done always do it with a smile on your face.
 Be pleasant.
 Be tactful.
 Even if they are not.
 Remember they could be your bosses if you take the job.
 You want them to respect you, not fear you or resent you.
 If you have done your home work, you will know if you can come from a position of strength or not.
-If you get on board with these guys you will earn a reputation as some one to be reckoned with, not to be taken lightly and always respected.
+If you get on board with these guys you will earn a reputation as some one to be reckoned with and not to be taken lightly.
 Always stick up for yourself in a respectable and tactful manner.
 If you offend someone in doing it this way, you haven't lost much.
 Feel free to be a strong and good person.
 They need you more than you need them.

 Always go for what satisfies you the most, weather it be money or prestige.
 By the way, they don't go hand in hand.
 If you want the prestige job with the company car, the perks and all the politics you can tolerate then, jump on it.
 Just don't expect the big pay check.
-Don't expect to be able to go and do anything on your days off that you want because you will be attached to a cell phone 24 hours a day and working week ends as well as the intense competition at that level of management.
-Not my idea of a life but, for some it works.
+Don't expect to be able to go and do anything on your days off that you want because you will be attached to a pager or cell phone 24 hours a day and working week ends as well as the intense competition at that level of management.
+Not my idea of a life but, for some it is.

 Even if you are not the workaholic type, getting involved in middle management in a large corporation can soon have you towing the line of the standard culture of that business.
 Often your survival instinct will kick in causing you to do what is necessary to survive amongst the wolves.
 The culture will manipulate your mind and your value system.
 Then, before you know it, you are one of them.
 You’ve gone to the dark side.
 So know what's in store before you make the leap to management.
 You'll be a happier person for it.